Prudential standard

 These documents must be provided to APRA before:

-the relevant notice of intention to apply to the Court for confirmation of the scheme is published; and
+the notice of intention to apply to the Court for confirmation of the scheme is published; and

 Under paragraph 17C(2)(b) of the Act.